The rate of young people ending their own life has increased across the UK, with trends considerably higher for young men than young women aged 20-24.

 Better support for those who are affected by suicide.
 There are generally at least 6 close friends or family who are directly affected by each death by suicide – and many others who are affected such as fellow pupils or social acquaintances, not to mention emergency first responders and healthcare professionals.5 There is a need for universal support and increased vigilance in the aftermath of any suicide, which should be delivered across health, education or social care sectors.

-- Public Health England’s Every Mind Matters campaign should be supported and regularly reviewed.
+- Department of Health and Social Care and Office for Health Improvement and Disparities, Every Mind Matters campaign should be supported and regularly reviewed.
 UK Government should provide funding for future delivery of this campaign through print and digital media and should target the general population.

 - We welcome Scottish Government’s ‘Suicide Prevention Action Plan: Every Life Matters’.
 Scottish Government should commit to providing 24/7 crisis support services specifically for children and young people as recommended by the National Suicide Prevention Leadership Group.